5c0tt-b0t/bookmark-open/README.md

 Fancy bookmarking system.

 ## Features
-- [x] Usage from the terminal.
+* Usage from the terminal.

+## Features to implement.
+* POSIX compliant.
-- [ ] GUI (dmenu and rofi).
+* GUI (dmenu and rofi).
-- [ ] Integration with browsers.
+* Integration with browsers.
-- [ ] Multiple groupings or collections.
+* Multiple groupings or collections.
-- [ ] Open a collection of sites in one go.
+* Open a collection of sites in one go.
-- [ ] Open websites in a collection one by one, stepping through.
+* Open websites in a collection one by one, stepping through.

 ## Getting started
 Execute: